-The ACS Team recommends that observers dither (or offset) their observations to remove hot pixels, cosmetic defects, and cosmic rays in their combined images.
+The ACS Team recommends that observers dither (or offset) their observations to mitigate the effects of hot pixels, cosmetic defects, and cosmic rays in their combined images.
 Dithering allows improved sampling of the point spread function and yields better images than are possible with the CR-SPLIT option, which does not remove hot pixels, permanent cosmetic defects (e.g., bad columns), or the gap between the WFC CCDs.
-It is noteworthy that hot pixels now contaminate 1.35% of the WFC detector.
+It is noteworthy that hot pixels now contaminate 2% of the WFC detector, though >90% of these are stable and can be reliably dark-subtracted (ACS ISR 2017-05).